JayskiOnTop/ArkyBot/README.md

 ## Errors and fixes

-You might get some vs build tool errors so use VS 2022
+You might get some vs build tool errors so use VS 2022 (mainly v143 build tools, older have errors)

 if theres any errors just open a issue and ill help you i might not check often